Ian McEwan: Honours and awards

-In 2006, the Board of Trustees of the Kenyon Review honored McEwan with the Kenyon Review Award for Literary Achievement, writing that "McEwan's stories, novels, and plays are notable for their fierce artistic dramas, exploring unanticipated and often brutal collisions between the ordinary and the extraordinary".
+In 2006, the Board of Trustees of the Kenyon Review honoured McEwan with the Kenyon Review Award for Literary Achievement, writing that "McEwan's stories, novels, and plays are notable for their fierce artistic dramas, exploring unanticipated and often brutal collisions between the ordinary and the extraordinary".
 In 2008, The Times named McEwan among their list of "The 50 greatest British writers since 1945".
 In 2010, McEwan received the Peggy V. Helmerich Distinguished Author Award.
 The Helmerich Award is presented annually by the Tulsa Library Trust.

-On 20 February 2011, he was awarded the Jerusalem Prize for the Freedom of the Individual in Society.
+On 20 February 2011, McEwan was awarded the Jerusalem Prize for the Freedom of the Individual in Society.
 He accepted the prize, despite controversy and pressure from groups and individuals opposed to the Israeli government.
 McEwan responded to his critics, and specifically the group British Writers in Support of Palestine (BWISP), in a letter to The Guardian, stating in part, "There are ways in which art can have a longer reach than politics, and for me the emblem in this respect is Daniel Barenboim's West-Eastern Divan Orchestra – surely a beam of hope in a dark landscape, though denigrated by the Israeli religious right and Hamas.
 If BWISP is against this particular project, then clearly we have nothing more to say to each other".
 McEwan's acceptance speech discussed the complaints against him and provided further insight into his reasons for accepting the award.
 He also said he will donate the amount of the prize, "ten thousand dollars to Combatants for Peace, an organisation that brings together Israeli ex-soldiers and Palestinian ex-fighters".

 In 2012, the University of Sussex presented McEwan with its 50th Anniversary Gold Medal in recognition of his contributions to literature.
 In 2014, the Harry Ransom Center at the University of Texas paid $2 million for McEwan's literary archives.
-The archives includes drafts of all of his later novels.
-McEwan commented that his novel Atonement started out as a science fiction story set "two or three centuries in the future".
+The archives include drafts of all of his later novels.
+In 2018, McEwan was awarded the Bauer-Incroci di civiltà prize in Venice for his literary career.
 In 2019, McEwan received the Golden Plate Award of the American Academy of Achievement.

 In 2020, McEwan was awarded the Goethe Medal, a yearly prize given by the Goethe-Institut honouring non-Germans "who have performed outstanding service for the German language and for international cultural relations".
 According to the jury, McEwan's literary work ("Machines like us") is "imbued with the essence of contradiction and critical, depth-psychological reflection of social phenomena".
 Despite harsh attacks in his own country, the writer "openly defends himself against narrow-minded nationalisms" and appears as a passionate pro-European.
+He was appointed Member of the Order of the Companions of Honour (CH) in the 2023 Birthday Honours for services to literature.